Mariner 9: Error-correction codes achievements

 To control for errors in the reception of the grayscale image data sent by Mariner 9 (caused by a low signal-to-noise ratio), the data had to be encoded before transmission using a so-called forward error-correcting code (FEC).
 Without FEC, noise would have made up roughly a quarter of a received image, while the FEC encoded the data in a redundant way which allowed for the reconstruction of most of the sent image data at reception.

 Since the flown hardware was constrained with regards to weight, power consumption, storage, and computing power, some considerations had to be put into choosing an FEC, and it was decided to use a Hadamard code for Mariner 9.
 Each image pixel was represented as a six-bit binary value, which had 64 possible grayscale levels.
 Because of limitations of the transmitter, the maximum useful data length was about 30 bits.
 Instead of using a repetition code, a [32, 6, 16] Hadamard code was used, which is also a 1st-order Reed-Muller code.
 Errors of up to seven bits per each 32-bit word could be corrected using this scheme.
 Compared to a five-repetition code, the error correcting properties of this Hadamard code were much better, yet its data rate was comparable.
 The efficient decoding algorithm was an important factor in the decision to use this code.
 The circuitry used was called the "Green Machine", which employed the fast Fourier transform, increasing the decoding speed by a factor of three.

 Present location

-As of February 2022, Mariner 9's location is unknown; it is either still in orbit, or has already burned up in the Martian atmosphere or crashed into the surface of Mars.
+Mariner 9 remained in orbit around Mars after its operational use.
+Today it is thought Mariner 9 either burnt up on entry of the Martian atmosphere or impacted the surface.

-NASA has provided multiple dates for when Mariner 9 could enter the Martian atmosphere.
+NASA had provided multiple dates for when Mariner 9 could enter the Martian atmosphere.
+At the time of the mission, Mariner 9 was left in an orbit that would not decay for at least 50 years.
 In 2011, NASA predicted that Mariner 9 would burn up or crash into Mars around 2022.
 However, a 2018 revision to the Mariner 9 mission page by NASA expected Mariner 9 would crash into Mars "sometime around 2020".
-At the time of the mission, Mariner 9 was left in an orbit that would not decay for at least 50 years, which placed the earliest date of atmospheric entry to October 2022.